sandbreak80/dec25_lab/START_HERE.md

 ### ❌ "MySQL database is locked" error

-**Problem:** Race condition during installation (FIXED)
+**Problem:** Race condition during installation (DEFECT-003 - FIXED)

 **Fix:**
 ✅ This is now automatically handled!
-The script waits for MySQL to be ready.
+The script waits for MySQL to be ready before proceeding.

 If you still see this error, wait 2 minutes and it should resolve.